We have already looked at four principles basic to discerning God's will. Now we will consider another three.

 - Do not puzzle over decisions prematurely.
 A high school student need not figure out who his or her future mate will be.
 An adult need not think about the changes in lifestyle that a severe illness might necessitate.
 Instead, we should make decisions when we need to make them.
 We should deal with problems as they arise.
 We should focus on life today.

 The principle of stepwise guidance does not imply that our future is always a complete mystery.
 God may give us a glimpse of the future so that we can properly prepare for it.
 He may, for example, give us a vision of some work to do, or a call to some form of service.
 Many years ago He gave me an intense desire for a ministry of writing.
 At that time I had no idea that a door would someday open for me to write textbooks, or that the internet would someday come into being, making it possible for me to build a Web site that would draw well over a million visitors.

 This affirms that to follow God, we must turn away from self.
 One text that throws especially bright illumination on the process of determining God's will is Romans 12:1-2.
 Paul sets forth certain conditions for knowing "that good, and acceptable, and perfect, will of God."
 "Acceptable" means "well-pleasing."
-Many commentators have noticed that the three terms describing God's will form a progression, which could be rendered, "good, better, and best."
-The writer is clearly implying that in every situation calling for a decision, God's will may allow alternatives to the best decision.
+The three terms describing God’s will seem to form a progression, which could be rendered, "good, better, and best."
+The writer is perhaps implying that in every situation calling for a decision, God's will may allow alternatives to the best decision.
 Yet he is not saying that a surrendered believer can choose whichever alternative he prefers.
 Rather, he is saying that such a believer has the privilege of finding and following God's will in the form that is not just good and not just well-pleasing, but absolutely perfect.